ThomasWorkOnline/Quark/README.md

 Quark is a 3D game engine in early development.
 Designed for learning purposes.
-Official support for macOS and Linux is on it's way!
+Official support for macOS is here!
+Support for Linux is on its way!

 ***
 ![Splash](Quark/docs/Splash.PNG)